oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 Before you develop you should ensure you have the latest content from production to ensure you are developing off the latest code set.

+>**Note:** Make sure you are performing the following steps **off VPN**.

-1. Go to your personal GitHub repo on the web and determine if your personal repo is behind the main.
+1. Go to your personal forked GitHub repo on the web and determine if your forked repo is behind the main.
 If it is, perform the following steps to sync.
 This should be done before you commit.

   Here we are using the *em-omc* repository as an example.
 You need to do that on whichever repo you work.